miloruffing/agolrest/README.md

 # esrijs
-My ESRI JS Map accessing AGOL
+My ESRI JS Map for reading and writing AGOL